holstegelab/aghub_docs/agh_use_of_research_drive.md

    >[!NOTE]
    > This assumes there is already a folder named `rd` in your home directory, note that this
    > folder is automatically created by the init script (see [getting started](agh_getting_started.md).
    - You can now move the rclone process to the background by pressing CTRL+Z and then typing 'bg'.
+But see below ('Recommended rclone mount options') for an easier method.
    - Now, files in the folder 'rd' will mirror the files in the research drive.
      Also, if you have set up a sync client or a similar rclone configuration on your local machine, **any files copied to the rd folder will immediately appear in the mounted folder on your local machine**.